privacyidea/privacyidea/doc/policies/webui.rst

 Possible values are "disable" and "allowed".

+.. note:: The policy is evaluated before the user is logged in.
+At this point in time there is no realm known, so a policy to allow remote_user must not select any realm.

 .. note:: The policy *login_mode* and *remote_user* work independent of each other.
 I.e. you can disable *login_mode* and allow *remote_user*.